Shivanikanodia/Shivanikanodia/README.md

 ### 🔭 What I'm Working on right now:
 - 📊 **NLP AND AI**: Performing sentiment Analysis for Social Media Posting and Employee feedbacks.
-- 🛠️ **Databricks & PySpark** for scalable data processing.
+- 🛠️ **Databricks Mlflow:** for Experimentation and Production ready models.
-- ☁️ **AWS Cloud Services** for deploying and managing machine learning models.
+- ☁️ **RAG & LLM Models** Exploring LLMs & RAG pipelines using FAISS and OpenAI for domain-specific Q&A systems.
+Passionate about making complex data accessible through retrieval-augmented generation.
 -  Actively coding on **Hackerrank and Leetocode** for scale up my practical understanding of algorithms, along with working on complex SQL queries for adhoc reporting.

 ---